hornpondbrook/image.intensity.service/README.md

 -   **Interactive Web Interface**: A simple, clean UI for uploading images directly from the browser.
 -   **RESTful API**: A straightforward API for integrating the service into other applications.
 -   **Client-Side Image Preview**: See a thumbnail of your selected image before you upload it.
+-   **File Size Limit**: Protects the server by rejecting files larger than 5 MB.
 -   **Structured JSON Logging**: All events are logged in a machine-readable JSON format, perfect for production monitoring.
 -   **Containerized**: Comes with a `Dockerfile` for easy and consistent deployment.